Are engineers underappreciated? Most are. Engineering as a whole has lost its magic in the eye of the public and employers.

 Gatekeeper of the engineering profession

-Rather, think of organizations like the AMA.
-The AMA for example helps “limit” the number of graduating medical doctors.
-In return, the medical doctor supply remains low, and demand shoots up.
+The engineering profession has the NCEES.
+But they’re not comparable to the American Medical Association (AMA).
+The AMA helps limit the number of graduating medical doctors.
+In return, the medical doctor supply remains low, and demand increases.

-I know, doctors have countless problems of their own in their field of work.
+To preface, I know, doctors have countless problems of their own in their field of work.
 But what they’re great at is protecting their profession.
 Much better than engineers at least.

 |School||Medical School Acceptance Rate||Engineering Undergrad Acceptance Rate||Engineering Graduate Acceptance Rate|